catherinetcai/blog/content/posts/about.md

 ## Getting in Touch
 While I'm not the best about keeping my social media (or this blog, let's be real) up to date, I love getting feedback about what I'm writing about.
 I've had the privilege of working with many smart people who've always given me good pointers/constructive notes on how to improve my process and code thinking.

 I'm reachable at my [Twitter](https://twitter.com/catherinetcai).
-If for some reason you don't want to reach out via Twitter, you can always hit me up via LinkedIn(https://www.linkedin.com/in/catherine-ting-cai/).
+If for some reason you don't want to reach out via Twitter, you can always hit me up via my [LinkedIn](https://www.linkedin.com/in/catherine-ting-cai/).